Esylus/Coding-Standards/3_TestingStandards.md

 # itgroove Testing Standards

-The purpose of this style guide is to create standards surrounding testing of code.
+Objective: The purpose of this style guide is to create standards surrounding testing of code.

 <!-- Table of contents -->